What is a Feather Flag?

 Our feather flag kits will come with telescopic pole kits and mounting hardware.
-The most popular mounting hardware is the ground stake, which allows for a quick install in dirt.
+The most popular mounting hardware is the ground stake, which allows for a quick install in the dirt.
 The flagpole kit will come with 3 to 5 Flag Poles telescopic pieces that telescope together to create one large pole.
 For flat solid surface installs, a cross-base is the most popular option.
 Both of these mounting options require no extra tools to assemble and setup only takes a few minutes.

 Feather flags are secured with mounting hardware.
 There are various options when it comes to securing your feather flag and flag pole.
 The most popular mounts are ground stakes, cross-bases, and wheelbases.
 These three mounts are the most popular because they require no additional tools to install and secure your feather flags.

 If you are installing at an angle, then a tie-down clip is necessary to secure your flag to the pole.
-All flags will come with extra string at the bottom for this type of install.
+All flags will come with an extra string at the bottom for this type of install.
 A tie-down clip is an optional add-on.

 Feather flags are made of a polyester material.
 The weight of the material varies from one company to another.
 At Feather Flag Nation, we use 110 to 125 GSM polyester material for our custom flags.
 We find this range of thickness to be lightweight yet still durable enough to survive the unpredictable outdoor weather elements.

 How do You Print a Flag?

 The majority of our custom flags will have the graphics directly printed onto them.
 This allows for great bleed-through and also slower fading.
 We also print some of our custom flags (3×5 flags, 5ft flags, garden flags, and window flags) via dye sublimation.
-Dye sublimation involves us printing on paper and then heat pressing the graphics onto the flag material.
+Dye sublimation involves printing on paper and then heat pressing the graphics onto the flag material.
 This process will provide better colors but the flag will fade quicker.